murthy1811/The-Baking-Mommy_MS2/README.md

         formpic1 - Photo by Deva Williamson on Unsplash

+    User pics in index page are from family and friends.
+Used with their permission.

 - Fontawesome was used for the favicions throughout the page.

     https://fontawesome.com/

-- Bootstrap is used for carousel images, navbar toggle icon, feedback questionaire for turning red to green.
+- Bootstrap is used for carousel images, navbar toggle icon, , user reviews, feedback questionaire for turning red to green.

 - https://stackoverflow.com/ is very helpful in answering various questions popped up while making the code.
 Code adapted from the commments by various users. some of the users were given credit below although the code is not exactly taken.